A Pop-Up Survey on Your Website: Everything You Need to Know

 What is a Pop-Up Survey?

 Pop up surveys are a type of survey widget that can be used to get customer feedback.
 It helps to get different insights, ideas, and unsatisfactory cases.
 And when offering to leave such feedback, many will skip it, but later, as they see this survey pop-up more often, they will fill it in with their thoughts.

 Note that such surveys always have one or two questions and never more.
 This is important since they are much easier and faster to fill in, so most users won’t feel discomfort or waste time when answering pop up questions.

 With Claspo website widgets templates, generating forms will be fast.
 Handy features allow you to build eye-catching survey pop up on websites.
 Your personal account will find many templates for your industry and target audience to effectively solve your business tasks.

-Many people don’t study their users and that’s a big miss.
+Many people don’t study their users and that’s a big oversight.
 So why study them?
 Without knowing everything about your user, you act randomly, spending huge budgets on advertising for EVERYONE.
-Even those who don’t need your products at all – let’s say you promote locksmith services in New York and half of the people that see your ad are from Los Angeles – not good.
+Even those who don’t need your products at all — let’s say you’re promoting locksmith services in New York and half of the people that see your ad are from Los Angeles — are no good.
 Users’ insights help to correctly and clearly formulate the message to those who should buy your services or products and meet their expectations and needs.
 The better and more accurately you do this, the more likely your users will remain yours and bring many more of their friends to you.

-It is always easier to create something great when you have examples before your eyes.
+It is always easier to create something great when you have examples in front of your eyes.
 Let’s check some of the best examples.

 Ask Why Customers Haven’t Bought Your Items

 You have a unique opportunity to ask people why they never buy from you or abandon their carts.
-You can ask only one question about that but give several answers.
+You can ask only one question about that but provide multiple answers.